QuZu/QuZu/README.md

 <h1 align="left"> Hi there, I'm Enis! 👋 </h1>
 <h4 align="left">A passionate Junior Computer Science and Engineering Student from Turkey</h4>

-I am a junior computer science and engineering student who is a competitive data structure enthusiast at **Sabanci University**.
-I have had a strong math background since I studied at the math Olympiads.
-I worked with my friends in the courses I took at the university that required research and teamwork skills and I completed quality projects with them.
-My main focuses in computer science and engineering is **software development** in **Web** and **Data Science** fields.
-I have experience as a **full stack developer** in React.JS and Node.JS, as well as HTML, CSS and **JavaScript** in Web.
-Besides **Python** and web development, I have experience in advanced object-oriented programming in the **C++** language.

-* 🌱 I’m currently studying Computer Science and Engineering in **Sabancı University**
-* 🔭 I studied Computer Science and Engineering in **Uppsala University** as an Exchange Student.
-* 🌱 I’m currently learning new technologies for **Software Engineering**.
+🚀 **About Me:**

+I'm currently a Master's student in Computer Science at **Technische Universität Berlin**, where I dive deep into competitive data structure challenges.
+My academic journey is marked by collaborative projects that have honed my research abilities and teamwork skills, leading to the completion of numerous impactful projects.
+My expertise spans across critical areas of Computer Science, with a special focus on **Software Development** in the realms of **Databases** and **AI & Data Science**.
+I bring to the table robust experience as a **Full Stack Developer**, proficient in technologies like React.JS, Node.JS, HTML, CSS, and JavaScript.
+Additionally, I am well-versed in **Python** and have a strong command of advanced object-oriented programming in **C++**.

+🎓 **Educational Background:**
+- MSc in Computer Science and Engineering, Technische Universität Berlin (In Progress)
+- BSc in Computer Science and Engineering, Sabancı University
+- Exchange Program in Computer Science and Engineering, Uppsala University

+🌟 **Interests:**
+- As a former math Olympiad participant, I have a robust mathematical foundation which I apply extensively in algorithm design and problem solving.
+- I am deeply passionate about both Database and AI technologies, thriving in roles requiring architectural thinking and detailed implementation.

+🔍 **Current Focus:**
+- Currently, I am advancing my knowledge in software engineering technologies and exploring new tools and practices that enhance efficiency and effectiveness in development projects.
+- I am continually learning about new technologies in software engineering to stay updated with the latest trends and best practices.
 <h3 align="left">📈 My Github Stats:</h3>

 <!---![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=QuZu&show_icons=true) --->